 How to save for a down payment

-So you’ve figured out roughly how much you need.
+So, you’ve figured out roughly how much you need.
 The second and more difficult step is actually reaching that number.

 Setting a monthly budget — and sticking to it — is already a huge pain, and it will only get tougher if you want to save fast.
-Try using a free budgeting app like Truebill so you can see your cash, credit and investment balances in one place.

-You’ll also be able to categorize and track all of your monthly expenses so you know exactly where your money is going.
+Categorize and track all of your monthly expenses so you know exactly where your money is going.
 Once you're reminded how much you’re spending on car insurance or monthly subscriptions, you’ll know where you need to make changes.

+To reach your down payment goal, consider using a savings goal calculator to determine how much you need to put aside monthly to reach your target.
 Even after you hit your down payment goal, don’t forget the other closing costs involved, like the appraisal and legal fees.
 You’ll need to get numbers for all those costs and pad that homebuying fund with a few extra grand.

 How to save money for a house while renting